colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-2.md

 ```

 Notice that `Uint8Array` was used instead of `Array` in the enclosed loop.
 This is because numbers in JavaScript are
 stored as the `Number` data type by default, which stores 64-bit floating point numbers.
-We will only be
+You will only be
 using 3 possible numbers in each board position so `Uint8` makes more sense which is the smallest numeric data type that
-our range of possible numbers fits in.
+your range of possible numbers fits in.

 This saves memory considering that there are 42 positions in a board.

-Now we can finish of initialising the `currentBoard` field:
+Now you can finish of initialising the `currentBoard` field:

 ```js
 export default class FourInARowGame {